By law, we are required to publish an accessibility statement for this website.

 We also respond to customer feedback and use this to make things better wherever possible.

-We’re working with the providers of third party systems and plug-ins to ensure they are either compliant, replaced or removed by September 2020.
+We’re working with the providers of third party systems and plug-ins to ensure they are either compliant, replaced or removed.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).